king-r-d/lab9-MapReduceAndSpark/README.md

 Your password requires a capital letter, a number and one of the following characters: !@#$%^&*()_-+=.

-Now, complete the 'assignment' that is on Canvas so that your password is available to the TA's for the course.
+Now, complete the 'quiz' that is on Canvas so that your password is available to the TA's for the course.
 WE NEED THIS TO GRADE YOUR PROJECT 5.
-The assignment is called "Cluster Password".
+The quiz is called "Cluster Password Quiz".

 ### :checkered_flag: **Checkpoint:**  For credit for this part of the lab, you must have your HDFS cluster password placed on Canvas.
 Show your TA.